Park Community Academy

 - Pre-teaching of new concepts and vocabulary using colourful semantics to enhance learning.

-- Use of interactive whiteboards and sound field systems in every classroom.
+- Use of interactive whiteboards and sound field systems in classrooms.

-- Provision of specialist equipment, e.g. a specifically designed toileting area for children with physical needs and adaptation of the environment through the addition of grab rails, to promote independence and integration.
+- Provision of specialist equipment, e.g. specialist equipment provided by the LA for Visually Impaired & Hearing Impaired pupils, and a specifically designed toileting area for children with physical needs and adaptation of the environment through the addition of grab rails, to promote independence and integration.

 - Provision of resources to enhance independent learning such as easy-grip scissors.